-An important objective of the Beef CRC progeny test was to validate the assumed relationships between genetic performance across different finishing regimes (i.e. pasture versus feedlot) and different market targets.
-Prior to the analysis of the CRC data there was little information available to indicate whether producers targeting feedlot finishing systems would require a different set of EBV tools to those used by producers targeting grass-
+An important objective of the Beef CRC was to validate the assumed relationships between genetic performance across different finishing regimes (ie pasture versus feedlot) and different market targets.
+Prior to the analysis of the CRC data there was little information available to indicate whether producers targeting feedlot finishing systems would require a different set of EBV tools to those used by producers targeting pasture finished production systems.
+Also, there was uncertainty about the validity of EBV measures of genetic merit for carcase traits when these traits are expressed across a wide range of carcase weight end-points.